instadeepai/Mava/README.md

 )
 ```

-All modules in Mava work in this way.
+All modules in Mava aim to work in this way.

 ## Installation